You are currently viewing Thowadra, a High Cliff where Guru Rinpoche left a Wooden Garuda

 Historical Significance of Thowadrak

 Thowadrak is a sacred cave at the highest cliff towards the north end of the Tang Valley in Bumthang.
-It is said to have been founded by Mandarava, the consort of Guru Padmasambhava, and Guru Rimpoche himself, who is believed to have meditated there in the 8th century.
-The crag resembles Phurpa, the ritual dagger.
+It is said to have been founded by Mandarava, the consort of Guru Padmasambhava, and Guru Rimpoche, who is believed to have meditated there in the 8th century.
+The cliff resembles Phurpa, the ritual dagger.
+It is also here that Guru Rinpoche is said to have left a wooden Garuda after exiling Tibetan king Khikha Rathoe from Khenpajong valley.

 Visit of Gelongma Palmo